Frequently Asked Questions

 Where can I find university policies?

-Policies are maintained on the university’s policy website.The website is located at UM Policies.
+Policies are maintained on the university’s policy website at the Policy Directory.